joelkoen/PicoLimbo/docs/config/default-configuration.md

 # Path to schematic file for custom world structures
 # Leave empty to disable schematic loading
 schematic_file = ""
+# Minimum Y position, players below this will be teleported back to spawn
+min_y_pos = 0
+# Message displayed when a player reaches the minimum Y position
+min_y_message = "§cYou have reached the bottom of the world!"
 ```
 :::